One-X: Composition and writing

+Artwork

 The album cover depicts a string of connected paper dolls with checkmarks on all with the exception of one which is crossed out, thus One X. On the inside, the CD tray shows all red fish, except one black fish, which Gontier explained it represents "loneliness and isolation," fitting naturally with the concept of the album.
 This same image is also on the "Animal I Have Become" single cover.
 The lyrics are included in the album booklet.
 The Japanese and UK edition of One-X contains the bonus track, "Running Away".

 Promotion

 In support of the album, Three Days Grace joined Staind on their US tour in August and September 2006.
 Gontier also launched the Three Days to Change tour doing free concerts at treatment centres, shelters, group homes and detention centres across North America.
 They supported Nickelback on the All the Right Reasons Tour in February 2007.
 The group embarked on the One-X Tour in the US and Japan, featuring support from Breaking Benjamin and Puddle of Mudd, with dates running from May 11 to July 4.
 They also performed in Australia in mid-2007.
 The group co-headlined a North American fall tour with Breaking Benjamin running through September to November 2007.
 The band later continued the One-X tour in early 2008, performing in Canada and the US, with supporting acts from Breaking Benjamin and Seether from January to March.
 The tour concluded in Europe in October and November 2008.
 A recording of their tour, entitled Live at the Palace 2008, was released in August 2008.